7 of the Best Foods to Balance Blood SugarBy Nicki Miller Reviewed by Briana Rodriquez, R.D. Science-Backed

 Always follow your doctor’s instructions to maintain healthy blood sugar levels.

 What is blood sugar?

 Having balanced blood sugar levels may provide you with more consistent energy, help you remain alert throughout the day, and may even support your weight loss efforts.
-When you eat sugary foods and simple carbohydrates (think: pastries, candy and soda), they’re rapidly broken down into glucose, causing blood sugar to spike.
+When you eat sugary foods and simple or refined carbohydrates (think processed foods: pastries, candy and soda), they’re rapidly broken down into glucose, causing elevated blood sugar levels.
 While this might give you a short burst of energy, it will eventually lead to a crash, causing you to reach for other quick fixes like junk food or caffeine to stay awake.
-But reaching for healthier foods can actually help stop this cycle!
+But reaching for healthier foods can actually help stop this cycle and stabilize blood sugar!

-Check out seven foods that can help minimize sugar crashes and are packed with nutrients to help keep you on track with your weight loss goals.
+Check out seven foods that can help balance blood sugar, may help minimize blood sugar spikes and crashes, and are packed with nutrients to help keep you on track with your weight loss goals.
 While none of these foods should be used as replacements for blood sugar-regulating medications, they’re healthful options for those looking to maintain their blood sugar balance.
-Bonus: You’ll see all of them in meals from Jenny Craig or on our Fresh & Free Additions list.
+Bonus: You’ll see all of these foods in meal plans from Jenny Craig or on our Fresh & Free Additions list.
 Enjoy!

 7 Foods That Balance Blood Sugar